cpske/programming1/git/intro-github.md

 ### Case 3: You don't have ANYTHING yet

 In this case you can start from either side (local or Github).
 But Case 2 (clone from Github) requires less typing.
-Just create a new repo on Github, let Github create a README and .gitignore for you, and then clone it.
+Just create a new repo on Github, let Github add a README.md and .gitignore file for you, and then clone it.

 ### Pushing Local Changes to a Remote (Github)